eamspoker/EnvironmentFactCheck/README.md

 ### Why did we make it?

-We want to create a more environmentally concious society in today's era of misinformation.
+We want to create a more environmentally conscious society in today's era of misinformation.
 This starts by making it easier for everyone to choose reliable sources!

 ### Who are we and where did we make it?